Linux OS Install!

 You Must Comply!
 FOSS stands for Free & Open Source Software: Freedom!
 Proprietary always means pay us; it is ours!
 You have our permission to buy and use it, but we own it!
 In other words, no one fully "owns" any electronic device that has a proprietary OS on it.
 It is always a shared ownership.
 You own the hardware; the tangible device, but they own the OS and all that happens with it and to it, and you must comply with their directives.

 One must either abandon proprietary products like MS and Crapple altogether, or, just have separate branded devices: E.g. An Android phone, an iPad, an MS Surface, and a clean PC kit with Linux installed by you.
-And use/buy software designed for those brands.
+And buy software designed for those brands.
 Back when computers were expensive, sharing made sense; putting everything on 1 large drive via partitions was less expensive than having physically separate drives, or equipment.
 These days I recommend separate drives, or better, just multiple devices.
 I see coffee shop guys with two laptops all the time nowadays.

 My newest (10/2020) laptop, an Acer Aspire 5, came with Windows on it, and it was fine; however, it also came with an Intel 10th Gen Core I5, a 512GB NVMe SSD, and (bumped to) 20GB RAM to better handle that OS.
 It was still at 46GB of space used, even after I uninstalled bloatware via the recommended CC Cleaner (free), and then ran Disk Cleanup & Storage Sense.
 CC uninstalls bloatware that won't uninstall natively, then I uninstall it too.
 So far it's been a good laptop; no problems with W10 on this unit, but if I do, especially with W11 coming, I'll wipe it and install Linux Mint.
 (Update 8/21: Wipe done!
 But I sampled Windows for months).

-The main logic of buying a bare–bone units is that they do not come with an OS (no hard drive or RAM).
-Otherwise, the choices for Windows PC's (towers, mini's & SFF units) is enormous.
-Why pick a device that does not come with a proprietary OEM baked into it, and then spend an additional $160+ to install Windows on it?
-I charge that to scrub & wipe it away!
+The main logic of buying a barebone units is that they do not come with a hard drive or RAM, and thus no OS (no Windows or iOS Malware cloaked as operating systems).
+Otherwise, the choices for a Windows PC's (towers, mini's & SFF units) is enormous.
+Why pick a device that does not come with a proprietary OEM baked into it, and then spend an additional $200+ to install Windows 11 Pro on it?
+I charge that to scrub it away!

 Trying a Linux Distro is an awesome idea; just buy an older used, or a new low end laptop, and experiment with it first, before trying to create a Windows/Linux dual–boot on (say) a $3K gaming laptop.
 Linux will run great on a cheap laptop/PC if you wipe it.
 Whenever you have two completely different OS's on one computer, problems will arise, so be expecting it.
 It's like putting flex–fuel in a gas–only car!